eekcoopuw/jobmon/docsource/advanced_usage.rst

 Arrays
 ######
-As of the 3.1.0 release, users are able to use job arrays in Jobmon.
+As of the 3.1.0 release, all jobs launched on the Slurm cluster will be launched as arrays.
 The effect is that Jobmon uses one sbatch command to launch all the jobs in one TaskTemplate, rather than one sbatch command to launch a single job.
 This allows Jobmon to launch jobs faster.
+In a comparison load test, 3.0.5 took 1045.10 seconds (17.418 minutes) to submit 10,000 tasks to the cluster, while 3.1.0 took 32.10 seconds to submit the same 10,000 tasks to the cluster.

 Usage
 *****